 comms ports in the form of two 6P6C modular connector sockets.

 It adds three items to the main menu - 'comms', the standard comms link menu, 'bcode' for accessing the bar code reader functions, and 'ports' for choosing the comms port.

-The Dynapen is a device that combines the Comms Link with a barcode reader.
+The Dynapen is a device that combines the Comms Link with an external barcode reader.
 It adds two items to the main menu - 'comms', the standard comms link menu, and 'barcode' for accessing the bar code reader functions.

 The Dyna/Poll 485 by Dynasys is a system with which you could connect up to 254 Psion Organisers to a PC for real-time data collection.
 The Master Unit is connected to a PC, and the Station Unit is very similar except that it slots onto the back of the Organiser, into one of the pack slots.
 The system could be used for example as a staff attendance system where employees clock in or out at any of the Psion stations and the data was gathered directly at a central computer.
 The software pack has simple software for precisely this purpose.

 This device combines a Comms Link with a touch connector.
 The touch connector is exactly the same as that of the Touch Plus device, so this may be a further development of that.
 It can apparently transmit or receive data through the connector, so you upload or download data just by tapping the touch connector against a console with the appropriate receiver.

 This device combines a Comms Link with relay capability, i.e. the ability to switch on or off other electrical devices wired to it.
 It adds 'Comms' to the main menu, except in the first position instead of near last like a normal Comms Link.

 This is the Comms Modem by Extech.
 This one includes the optional bar code reader attachment.